The Portuguese arrive in modern-day Angola.

 17th and 18th Centuries

-Anti-Portuguese revolts erupt at coffee plantations, killing 50,000 people.
+Anti-Portuguese revolts erupt at coffee plantations, resulting in 50,000 deaths.
 Forced labor is abolished and rebels are emboldened.

 Following a coup in Portugal, Angola becomes independent.
 The country endures violence and civil war between political parties for the next 30 years

-Angola begins a $5 billion fund to invest in the country’s infrastructure, with the money coming from the country’s oil revenues.
+Angola begins a $5 billion sovereign wealth fund to funnel the country's oil wealth into investment projects.